freakent/dbus-mqtt-devices/README.md

 ## Install and Setup

 **Please Note: this driver is not supported on CCGX due to it's limited system resources.
-Installation on CCGX can cause random reboots.**
+Installation on CCGX has been known to can cause random reboots.**

 To get the driver up and running, follow the steps below to download the latest release from github and then run the setup script.